Natural Grazing Mix

 Establishment and Management

 Regarding establishment there are two timing options for sowing.
 The spring and autumn.
 Some growers, especially those on moisture retentive soils prefer to sow non ryegrass mixtures in the spring.
 This has the advantage of providing a long growing season after sowing to allow the slower growing species such as bentgrass to establish but has the disadvantage of increasing the risk of failure due to drought.
-In practice most spring sowing are usually successful even on dry soils.
+In practice most spring sowinsg are usually successful even on dry soils.
 When sowing in the autumn it is essential to sow reasonably early and by early September at the latest.
 This suits leys following most arable crops but in wet years if combining is delayed or in very dry summers where it is not always possible to get a seedbed then it may be best to postpone the sowing till the spring.

 Whenever a non ryegrass mix is sown the seed should be kept shallow, ideally sown no more than a few mm.
 A fine seedbed is required and this is best achieved by ploughing and further cultivation.
-Before sowing I would recommend rolling.
+Before sowing we would recommend rolling.
 The seed can then be broadcast or shallow drilled followed by further rolling.
 Both techniques work but the use of heavy, wide spaced drills are not suitable as the gaps between the rows, especially on light soil, can take too long to cover in.
 Regarding soil fertility it is important to check that the soil pH is above 6 and that P & K levels are corrected to ADAS index 2.
 Not everyone adheres to this but it is good practice.

 If seeding into an existing sward to modify the sward or thicken worn patches the timing is less critical as the seed will be partially protected by the micro-climate at the base of the sward.
 It may be beneficial to harrow with a spring tine harrow before seeding and then rolling afterwards.